Ableton/AudioPerfLab/README.md

 ### Busy Threads

 The number of busy background threads to create.
-Busy threads are low-priority threads that yield for 90% of the time and sleep for the rest.
+Busy threads are low-priority threads that constantly perform low-energy work.

 For small buffer sizes (e.g. 128), adding a busy thread reduces the minimum load necessary in order for audio threads to be scheduled onto high-performance cores.
 The visualization has the same effect as a busy thread, so it must be disabled to observe this behavior.